GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

 They also applied the following [Babel](https://babeljs.io/) optimizations:

-- Using [@babel/plugin-transform-runtime](https://babeljs.io/docs/en/babel-plugin-transform-runtime) to reuse Babel’s helpers throughout the code, and reduce the size of the bundle considerably.
+- Using [@babel/plugin-transform-runtime](https://babeljs.io/docs/en/babel-plugin-transform-runtime) to reuse Babel's helpers throughout the code, and reduce the size of the bundle considerably.
 - Using [babel-plugin-search-and-replace](https://github.com/jean-smaug/babel-plugin-search-and-replace#readme) to replace tokens at build time, in order to remove a large configuration file inside the main bundle.
 - Adding [babel-plugin-transform-react-remove-prop-types](https://github.com/oliviertassinari/babel-plugin-transform-react-remove-prop-types#readme) to save some extra bytes by removing the prop types.